seatsurfing/docs/src/getting-started.md

 ## 2. Setting up the container
 The following example demonstrates setting up Seatsurfing backend using Docker Compose.
 We'll start the required PostgreSQL database as part of the compose file.
 Alternatively, you can set up Seatsurfing using ```docker run```, using an external Postgres database of using Kubernetes.

 For simplicity and demonstration purposes only, container port 8080 is published directly on the host.
-When using Seatsurfing in production, you should place a revery proxy in front of the Seatsurfing backend which also takes care of TLS termination.
+When using Seatsurfing in production, you should place a reverse proxy in front of the Seatsurfing backend which also takes care of TLS termination.

 #### docker-compose.yml